 - during 2018: the first devices for 5G become available,

-- February 2019: the Communications Commission ComCom will award the new frequencies to the mobile communication operators, with the 3.5 GHz band as the initial band for the rollout of 5G,
+- February 2019: the Communications Commission ComCom awards the new frequencies to the mobile communication operators, with the 3.5 GHz band as the initial band for the rollout of 5G,

 - during 2019: 5G starts in Switzerland.